slynnda/docker/deploy/README.md

  - `technicallyspeaking/dev-env-haskell`: Environment for Haskell applications
  - `technicallyspeaking/dev-env-elixir`: Environment for Elixir applications

-**Note**: I like to stay current, so I'm going to be rolling language versions for these images. forward as frequently as I can.
+**Note**: I like to stay current, so I'm going to be rolling language versions for these images forward as frequently as I can.
 I have not decided whether or not it makes sense for me to try to maintain current stable images spanning multiple versions of language releases.
 I'm only one person and don't have infinite time for such things.
 If you're interested in this, however, please contact me